derekmichaelwright/dblogr/content/agdata/crops_canada_maps/index.md

 active = true  # Activate this widget? true/false
 weight = 4  # Order that this section will appear.

-title = "Canadian Crop Production Maps" subtitle = "Maps of crop production in Canada using STATCAN data" summary  = "Maps of crop production in Canada using STATCAN data" tags = [ "agData", "Regions" ]
+title = "Maps of Canadian Crop Production" subtitle = "Maps of crop production in Canada using STATCAN data" summary  = "Maps of crop production in Canada using STATCAN data" tags = [ "agData", "Regions" ]